Grants & Projects

 The funding proposal consists of a SCTIB grant request totaling $28 million, a loan request from the SCTIB in the amount of $28 million to be repaid by Tax Increment Financing (TIF), and other "local financial support" worth $26.4 million.
 The local contribution amounts to $54.4 million of the total project cost.

 The City's SCTIB application is currently being considered.
-The City is working to finalize the IJR (Interstate Justification Report) and satisfy the NEPA requirements.
+The City is working to finalize the Interstate Justification Report (IJR) and satisfy the NEPA requirements.

-The City of Hardeeville is working closely with Jasper County and SC Department of Transportation in determining a project scope and design for Exit 8 improvements.
+The City of Hardeeville is working closely with Jasper County and South Carolina Department of Transportation (SCDOT) in determining project scope and design for Exit 8 improvements.

-The focus of Phase I of the project will include enhancing mobility and improving the safety and security for the intersection of US 278, Medical Center Drive and Henry Moss Blvd.
-The project also includes improving the safety and security near the interchange, US 278 and the intersection along with making the area more aesthetically pleasing with the addition of lighting, landscape and wayward signage.
+The focus of Phase I of the project will include enhancing mobility and improving the safety and security for the intersection of U.S. 278, Medical Center Drive and Henry Moss Boulevard The project also includes improving the safety and security near the interchange, U.S. 278 and the intersection along with making the area more aesthetically pleasing with the addition of lighting, landscape, and wayward signage.

-Update: City is cooperatively working with Jasper County and SCDOT to implement the projects contained in the I-95 Exit 8 Master Plan with Phase I to be completed in 2021.
-The City and County have passed resolutions associated with the Interlocal Agreement associated with the first phase of the project funded through Jasper County Local Option Sales Tax for approximately $1.9 million dollars to work on the Intersection of US 278 and Medical Center Drive and adjacent roads.
+The city is cooperatively working with Jasper County and SCDOT to implement the projects contained in the I-95 Exit 8 Master Plan with Phase I to be completed in 2021.
+The City and County have passed resolutions associated with the Interlocal Agreement associated with the first phase of the project funded through Jasper County Local Option Sales Tax for approximately $1.9 million dollars to work on the intersection of U.S. 278 and Medical Center Drive and adjacent roads.
 The project is currently being designed and permitted.